arduino/docs-content/content/arduino-cloud/06.features/12.advanced-map/content.md

 ## Limitations

-The following variables are not supported in the advanced map widget.

--
+- The advanced map widget only supports the use of the `CloudLocation` variable.

 ## Summary